MyEtherWallet/knowledge-base-v3/src/content/ens/changing-ens-owner-or-transferring-ens-name.md

 1. Search for your domain on [etherscan.io](https://etherscan.io/enslookup?q=yourname.eth)
 2. Copy the `Label Hash`.
 1. Go to the [Contracts](https://myetherwallet.com/#contracts) page and select `ENS - Eth Registrar (Auction) 0x6090a6e47849629b7245dfa1ca21d94cd15878ef` from the dropdown menu.
-4. Optional but recommended: set your preferred gas price via the slider in the footer.
+4. Optional but recommended: set a lower gas price (like 1 GWEI) via the slider in the header to save on fees.
 5. Access and choose the `transfer` call.
-Paste the `LabelHash` from [http://etherscan.io/](http://etherscan.io/) into the `_hash` field.
+6. Paste the `LabelHash` from [http://etherscan.io/](http://etherscan.io/) into the `_hash` field.
-6. Paste the `address` of the new owner in the `newOwner` field.
+7. Paste the `address` of the new owner in the `newOwner` field.
 7. Unlock your wallet and send.